Acne scars - and how you can try to remove them

 Microneedling is becoming increasingly popular as a treatment for skin conditions, including acne scarring.
 Lots of tiny needles being rolled over your skin triggers your skin’s renewal processes, and the minor puncture wounds can stimulate collagen production to help fill depressed scars – potentially making them less noticeable.

 RF microneedling, meanwhile, is an enhanced procedure that applies radio-frequency waves even deeper into the skin – potentially acting as an even more effective collagen induction therapy.

 You might need several microneedling appointments to completely remove your scars.
 Supporting your treatment with good at-home skincare could also help your results.

 Most people associate fillers with anti-ageing treatments, but they can also be a useful option for scarring.
 By plumping up depressed marks with collagen, your own fat cells or another common filler substance, fillers can help slowly remove your acne scars.

-Different fillers will last for different lengths of time.
-Some results will be permanent, while others will only last for between six and 18 months.
+Different fillers will last for different lengths of time, usually between six and 18 months.
 Make sure you discuss your options with your clinician before treatment.

 Subcision treatment encourages the skin to heal correctly, reducing the appearance of your acne marks.
 The process involves: